albertoperdomo2/dockerbx/README.md

 ## Installation

-To install dockerbx, you need to have Go and Docker installed on your macOS system.
+To install `dockerbx`, you can just download the binary from the release page, or build the latest development version by yourself (you need to have Go and Docker installed on your macOS system).

 1. Clone the repository:
    ```